How AI-powered tech landed man in jail with scant evidence

 “It’s not perfect.
 The dot on the map is simply a starting point,” he said.

-Later, ShotSpotter senior technical support engineer Walter Collier changed the reported Chicago address of the sound to the street where Williams was driving, about 1 mile away, according to court documents.
+Later, ShotSpotter senior technical support engineer Walter Collier changed the reported Chicago address of the sound to the street where Williams was driving, about 1 miles (1.6 kilometers) away, according to court documents.
 ShotSpotter said Collier corrected the report to match the actual location that the sensors had identified.

 Collier worked for the Chicago Police Department for more than two decades before joining ShotSpotter, according to his LinkedIn profile.
 After Williams was sent to jail, his attorney requested more information about Collier’s training.
 The attorney, Brendan Max, said he was shocked by the company’s response.